e-belair/SuchTable/README.md

 This module provide tools to generate an Html table from various type of data.

-This module is under development and not finished yet.
+This module is under development.
-For instance, the module work with array and there is not order filter available ...
+It's work with array or doctrine result.

+TODO: pagination
+TODO: Embed order by
+TODO: Embed Search Form

 You can help, contact me on IRC #zftalk.dev channel or #zftalk-fr